Rhode Island Lemon Law: Your Complete Legal Guide

 Option 1: Vehicle Buyback (Refund)

 Under R.I.
-Gen. Laws § 31-5.2-3, the manufacturer must refund:
+Gen. Laws Section 31-5.2-3, the manufacturer must refund:

 - Full contract price: The complete purchase price of the vehicle

-- Credits and allowances: Including trade-in value
+- Credits and allowances: Including the value of any trade-in

 - Incidental costs: Sales tax, registration fees, and finance charges